 By the end of September black hats were still in vogue, although overall straw hats were less common.
 Newspapers were also reporting that lace handkerchiefs worn en marmotte were now a preferred fashion in Paris.

 “They are made up in a new fashion by spreading them more, and advancing them farther upon the cheeks.
 The lace veils laid flat upon the hair no longer come down upon the forehead; on the contrary they are thrown back so far, they would fall, if they were not fixed with a pin to the back of the head.”

-Another English newspaper reported on the latest Parisian fashions in September writing:
+Another Evening Mail reported on the latest Parisian millinery fashions in September writing:

 “The fichus, en marmotte, are more numerous than they have been yet.
 They are worn upon the hair, upon hats, upon little mace mobs.
 The black straw hats maintain their usual size and shape, but the other hats are broader in the leaf, hence it follows, that the fichu or ribbon, which brings them down at the sides, and the ends of which are knotted under the chin, gives them all a crushed appearance.”

 In October, turbans regained their previous popularity and were cited as one of the most fashionable headdresses.
 They were still being created from all sorts of shawls and fashion and newspapers noted that they tended to be oval-shaped rather than round.
 In addition, some had the ends hanging down, sometimes over the shoulder.
 Veils also remained popular for half dress and were frequently worn to cover about three-fourths of a woman’s hair and as usual descended onto a woman’s shoulder as if a shawl.

 Besides turbans and veils, the other principal Parisian millinery fashion popular during the months of October and November was said to be the following: